Quasi-Experimental Shift-Share Research Designs: Introduction

-Our framework also bears practical tools for SSIV inference and testing. \textcite{Adao} show that conventional standard errors in SSIV regressions are generally invalid in a framework based on ours, with identifying variation in shocks, because observations which similar exposure shares are likely to have correlated residuals.
-We provide a convenient solution to this problem, deriving assumptions under which conventional standard errors are valid (``exposure-robust'') when the SSIV coefficients are estimated at the level of identifying variation, i.e. from equivalent shock-level regressions.
-Our SSIV inference procedure is asymptotically equivalent to the one proposed by \textcite{Adao} but has several practical advantages: it can be implemented with standard statistical software, readily extended to various forms of shock dependence (e.g. autocorrelation), and computed in some settings where the estimator of \textcite{Adao} fails.
-Appropriate measures of first-stage relevance and valid falsification tests of the quasi-random assignment of shocks can also be obtained in this way.
+Our framework also bears practical tools for SSIV inference and testing. \textcite{Adao} show that conventional standard errors in SSIV regressions may be invalid because observations which similar exposure shares are likely to have correlated residuals.
+They are also the first to propose a solution to this inference problem in a framework based on ours, with identifying variation in shocks.
+We present a convenient alternative based on our equivalence result: estimating SSIV coefficients at the level of identifying variation (shocks) can yield asymptotically valid standard errors.
+The validity of this solution requires an additional assumption on the structure of the included controls (producing standard errors that are conservative otherwise).
+However, it offers several practical features: it can be implemented with standard statistical software, extended to various forms of shock dependence (e.g. autocorrelation), and computed in some settings where the estimator of \textcite{Adao} fails (e.g. when there are more shocks than observations).
+Appropriate measures of first-stage relevance and valid falsification tests of shock exogeneity can also be obtained with conventional shock-level procedures.
 Monte-Carlo simulations confirm the accuracy of our asymptotic approximations in moderately-sized samples of shocks, and that the finite-sample properties of SSIV are similar to those of conventional shock-level IV regressions which use the same shocks as instruments.

-We illustrate the insights from our framework in the setting of \textcite{AutorDorn2001} and find evidence which supports the interpretation of their research design as leveraging quasi-random shock variation.
+We illustrate the practical insights from our framework in the setting of \textcite{AutorDorn2001}, who estimate the effect of increased Chinese import penetration on manufacturing employment across U.S. commuting zones.
+We find supporting evidence for the interpretation of their SSIV as leveraging quasi-random variation in industry-specific Chinese import shocks.
 This application uses a new Stata package, \emph{ssaggregate}, which we have developed to help practitioners implement the appropriate shock-level analyses.\footnote{ This Stata package creates the shock-level aggregates used in the equivalent regression.
 Users can install this package with the command \emph{ssc install ssaggregate.} See the associated help file and this paper's replication archive at \href{https://github.com/borusyak/shift-share}{https://github.com/borusyak/shift-share} for more details.}